Few dissenting voices as France curbs rights after massacre

 The new law extends these powers for another three months and gives authorities other powers, such as dissolving any group judged to be a threat to public order.
 Its wording implies this is aimed at suspected jihadist networks.

-It gives authorities wider powers to detain people if their behaviour is considered to be a threat, which is less narrow than the old law that focussed only on threatening activities.
+It gives authorities wider powers to detain people if their behavior is considered to be a threat, which is less narrow than the old law that focused only on threatening activities.

 Hollande also plans to submit a constitutional amendment early next year including a new power to strip dual nationals of their French citizenship if they join a jihadist group and to restrict French jihadists from returning from abroad.

-The influential daily Le Monde was sceptical but not dismissive.
+The influential daily Le Monde was skeptical but not dismissive.
 "We remain to be convinced," it wrote in an editorial.
 "Security is necessary, but not at any price."

 "It is a paradox to suspend human rights in order to defend them," said John Dalhuisen, Amnesty's director for Europe and Central Asia.